secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO Write Introduction
   - [ ] Mention Goals: yearly published secure configuration recommendations that can be used per default from cryptography libraries
   - [ ] Mention target group ((1) developers who are not experts but still need to implement cryptography functionality.
-(2) Cryptography library developers that should integrate SCC to provide secure defaults)
+(2) Cryptography library developers that should integrate SCC to provide secure defaults.
+(3) standardization institutions (like BSI or NIST) who can use the publication format for their own set of cryptography recommendations)
   - [ ] TODO mention and describe [TLS Cipher suites](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4)
   - [ ] TODO mention why the Recommended Column is not enough
 - [ ] TODO Mention/Refer to how many input parameters (5 to 8 in addition to the password itself) [The memory-hard Argon2 password hash and proof-of-work function](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-10#section-3.1) has.